-NorQuest College is committed to providing a safe environment for students, staff faculty, and visitors.
-Please review the Emergency Response Procedures, which include instructions for a variety of situations including evacuation, lockdown, and threats of violence.
+NorQuest College is committed to providing a safe environment for students, staff, faculty, and visitors.
+Please review the Emergency Response Procedures, which include instructions for a variety of situations such as (i.e. evacuation, lockdown, and threats of violence).

 Please note that all of our campuses are non-smoking and scent-free.
-No scented products are permitted int eh classroom, lab, or clinical setting.
+No scented products are permitted in the classrooms, labs, or clinical settings.